Catherine Ardagh: Political views

 In 2020 Ardagh advocated for a State-funded crèche system to support working mothers, describing it as a sensible economic and social investment, though it was not included in Fianna Fáil's manifesto.

 Ardagh has called herself an opponent of NIMBYism, stating that it must be defeated to address housing shortages.
 Ardagh believes public services should be prioritised over tax cuts.

 Personal life

-Ardagh is the daughter of Seán Ardagh, who served as TD for Sublin South-Central from 1997 to 2011.
+Ardagh is the daughter of Seán Ardagh, who served as TD for Dublin South-Central from 1997 to 2011.
 Her mother, Marie, previously served as on South Dublin County Council, representing the Terenure–Rathfarnham LEA.
 Her brother, Charlie, also served on Dublin City Council, representing the Crumlin–Kimmage area for several years.
 Ardagh's husband, Darragh McShea, was appointed assistant general secretary of Fianna Fáil in 2016.